District Council of Lower Eyre Peninsula

-The District Council of Lower Eyre Peninsula is a local government area located on Eyre Peninsula in South Australia.
+The Lower Eyre Council is a local government area located on Eyre Peninsula in South Australia.
 The district covers the southern tip of the peninsula, except for the small area taken up by the City of Port Lincoln.

 The main council offices are in Cummins, with a branch office in Port Lincoln, even though Port Lincoln is actually in its own council area, not encompassed by the council.

 History

 The District Council of Lower Eyre Peninsula traces its history back to 1880 when a district council was first created for the Port Lincoln area.
 The District Council of Lincoln was established in on 1 July 1880.
 Its boundaries were exactly those of the Hundred of Lincoln and included Boston and Grantham islands.
 Council members, listed as "Messrs.
 William Brooke Carlin, Gustave Möller, John Garrett, Henry Walter Owen, and Robert Duddlestone", first met at the Pier Hotel in July of that year and William Carlin was elected chairman.
 The new district council was greatly expanded less than eight years later by the enactment of the District Councils Act 1887 which saw the boundaries of the district extended to cover the entire County of Flinders (southern Eyre Peninsula up to a line north of Cummins) in January 1888.
 The boundaries were extended again in 1890 when it gained the hundreds of Kiana, Mitchell and Shannon to the north in the County of Musgrave.

 In 1906, the north east of the district was removed to form the new District Council of Tumby Bay and, in 1921, Port Lincoln itself was severed to create the Corporate Town of Port Lincoln.
 The district regained an area from the Corporate Town in 1935 and, in 1936, the District Council of Lincoln controlled thirteen hundreds, amounting to approximately 1,300,000 acres; its population in that year was estimated at 1,486.
 The district boundaries underwent further alterations in 1981 and 1982.
 In 1988, it assumed its current name when the District Council of Lincoln was renamed the District Council of Lower Eyre Peninsula.